A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Application to scallop abundance data

-For brevity, we present the table of estimated covariate effects $\hat \betavec$ along with corresponding standard errors in Supplementary Material \ref{sec:additionalinfo_scallop}.
-Recalling these effects have be interpreted in a relative sense, we observe that the index of true species distribution is most strongly affected by bottom temperature, $\hat \beta_{\text{Temp}} =$ -0.88 and -0.85 for the four-parameter logistic siISDM and the spline-based siISDM, respectively (which is generally consistent with known physiological tolerances), bottom depth, $\hat \beta_{\text{Depth}} =$ -1.14 and -1.25 for the four-parameter logistic siISDM and the spline-based siISDM (a proxy for numerous physical factors, such as temperature variability), and grain size, $\hat \beta_{\text{Grain}} =$ -0.52 and -0.45 for the four-parameter logistic siISDM and the spline-based siISDM (consistent with the idea adult scallops tend to be associated with sandier or more gravelly sediments).
-Most covariate effects in the index of true species distribution are statistically significant at the 5\% level.
-Moreover, both approaches to estimating the catch efficiency function lead to very similar conclusions on the relative signs and magnitudes of effects on the index.
-Both siISDMs also produce simular survey-specific dispersion parameters for the negative binomial distribution: $(\hat \phi_1, \hat \phi_2, \hat \phi_3)^\top = (5.11, 4.97, 1.39)^\top$ for the four-parameter logistic function siISDM, and $(\hat \phi_1, \hat \phi_2, \hat \phi_3)^\top = (4.31, 4.41, 1.24)^\top$ for the semiparametric spline-based siISDM.
-Note substantially larger overdispersion parameters are estimated for the two trawl surveys: this is expected given the substantially large number of zero counts recorded in these two surveys; see also Figure \ref{fig:obs}.
+We present the table of estimated covariate effects $\hat \betavec$ along with corresponding standard errors in Table \ref{tbl:beta_coeff}.
+Recalling these effects have to be interpreted in a relative sense, we observe that the index of underlying true species distribution is most strongly affected by bottom temperature ($\hat \beta_{\text{Temp}} = -0.88$ and $\hat \beta_{\text{I(Temp$^2$)}}$ = -0.36 for the four-parameter logistic siISDM, and $\hat \beta_{\text{Temp}} =$ -0.85 and $\hat \beta_{\text{I(Temp$^2$)}} = -0.37$ for the spline-based siISDM), with a decreasing curve over the observed temperature range, generally consistent with known physiological tolerances; and grain size ($\hat \beta_{\text{Grain}} = -0.52$ and $\hat \beta_{\text{I(Grain$^2$)}}$ = 0.19 for the four-parameter logistic siISDM, and $\hat \beta_{\text{Grain}} = -0.45$ and $\hat \beta_{\text{I(Grain$^2$)}} = 0.17$ for the spline-based siISDM), again with a decreasing curve, consistent with the idea adult scallops tend to be associated with sandier or more gravelly sediments.
+Most covariate effects in the index of true species distribution are statistically significant at the 5\% level, and moreover both approaches to estimating the CEFs led to similar conclusions on the relative signs and magnitudes of the covariate effects on the index.
+Both siISDMs also produced similar survey-specific dispersion parameters for the negative binomial distribution: $(\hat \phi_1, \hat \phi_2, \hat \phi_3)^\top = (5.11, 4.97, 1.39)^\top$ for the four-parameter logistic function siISDM, and $(\hat \phi_1, \hat \phi_2, \hat \phi_3)^\top = (4.31, 4.41, 1.24)^\top$ for the semiparametric spline-based siISDM.
+Substantially larger overdispersion parameters are estimated for the two trawl surveys: this is expected given the substantially large number of zero counts recorded in these two surveys; see also Figure \ref{fig:obs}.

-Figure \ref{fig:scallop_kappa} presents the estimated index of true species abundance i.e., $\kappa(\cdot)$ in \eqref{eq:single_index_eta}, obtained using the four-parameter logistic function siSIDM; results for the semiparametric spline-based siISDM are very similar and so omitted for brevity.
-Both models identify particular spatial subregions between 41.0$\degree$N-42.5$\degree$N and 67.5$\degree$W-66.0$\degree$W, and between 38.0$\degree$N-39.0$\degree$N and 74.0$\degree$W-73.0$\degree$W, as have the highest abundance of scallops.
-By contrast, the coastal region from 35.0$\degree$N-40.0$\degree$N and the spatial region between 41.5$\degree$N-44.5$\degree$N and 70.0$\degree$W-66.0$\degree$W are expected to have little to no scallops present.